 A transform boundary is where plates slide past each other with no creation or destruction of the lithosphere.

 Divergent Plate Boundaries

 Divergent boundaries occur where plates are moving apart.
 Hot mantle rock rises, and partial melting occurs.
 New crust is created by the magma pushing up from the mantle, creating elevated regions.
 These elevated regions can be considered continental rift zones or mid-ocean ridges, depending on whether the lithosphere is capped by continental or oceanic crust.
 At these boundaries, fissures, normal faults, rift valleys and mountain ranges (due to volcanoes) can occur.

-Mid-Ocean Ridges such as the Mid-Atlantic Ridge, occurs when continents completely rift apart.
-As continents continue to pull apart, the buoyant asthenosphere elevates a ridge on the seafloor that may be 100’s to up to 4000 kilometers wide.
+Mid-Ocean Ridges such as the Mid-Atlantic Ridge occurs when continents completely rift apart.
+As continents continue to pull apart, the buoyant asthenosphere elevates a ridge on the seafloor that maybe 100’s to up to 4000 kilometers wide.
 Although the ridge is quite hot, the upper part of the oceanic crust is cold and brittle.
 This causes earthquakes and normal faulting.
-Chains of mid-ocean ridges, including the Mid-Atlantic Ridge, East Pacific Rise and the Indian Ocean Ridge extends in a near continuous fashion for more than 50,000 kilometers, making it the longest mountain range on Earth, even though it is mostly covered by water.
+Chains of mid-ocean ridges, including the Mid-Atlantic Ridge, East Pacific Rise, and the Indian Ocean Ridge extend in a near-continuous fashion for more than 50,000 kilometers, making it the longest mountain range on Earth, even though it is mostly covered by water.

 Transform Plate Boundaries